The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 • Driver’s License and Health Card: Check your provincial health card and driver’s license to make sure they don’t expire before you return and renew them if needed before you leave.

 • Travel Documents: Make sure your passport and/or Nexus card don’t expire until well after you return.
-While the U.S. has waived the “valid for 6 months after you return rule” many other countries require this, so if you are thinking of taking a cruise while you are away, make sure your passport has sufficient validity.
+While the U.S. has waived the “valid for 6 months after you return rule”, many other countries require this, so if you are thinking of taking a cruise while you are away, make sure your passport has sufficient validity.

 • Insurance Policy & Emergency Contact Card: Bring a copy of your travel medical insurance policy and the emergency contact card your insurer provides you with.